Hello, Cape Town.

 If you really decide to head up Table Mountain by yourself, the Platteklip Gorge route is the easiest hike and follows a well formed path.
 It is easily the most popular route, so for solo travelers nervous about making the hike alone, this is the best bet.

 If you love adrenaline, you can go shark cage-diving in Gansbaai, outside Cape Town, where the cage is only thing standing between you and a professional diver, and the sharks in the water.

-South Africa as a whole gets a bad rep for crime, but women travelers will be able to travel around without encountering problems if you follow universal common sense.
+South Africa as a whole gets a bad rep for crime, and women travelers should follow universal common sense.
 Do not roam around after dark alone, an avoid entering the poor township areas.